 1. PLANTAR APONEUROSIS

 - Remove the skin and superficial fascia from the ankle and foot.

-- Expose the plantar aponeurosis on the sole of the foot.
+- Expose the plantar aponeurosis that is just deep to the skin on the plantar surafce of the foot.

-HINT: There is a thick fat pad beneath the heel that you will need to cut away to expose the plantar aponeurosis.
+HINT: There is a thick fat pad beneath the heel (the heel pad) that you will need to cut away to expose the plantar aponeurosis.

-- Cut the plantar aponeurosis along its distal edges (close to the toes- see image below), leaving it attached to the calcaneus.
+c.
+Cut the plantar aponeurosis along its distal edges (close to the toes- see image above), leaving it attached to the calcaneus.

 NOTE: In the palm, removing the fascia covering the surface exposed the long flexor tendons.
 In the sole, removing the plantar aponeurosis exposes a layer of intrinsic musculature, arising from the calcaneus (and to some extent from the plantar aponeurosis itself): the flexor digitorum brevis muscle (shown below).